-Quantum spin systems in two-dimensional lattices have been the subject of intense research, mainly motivated by their possible relevance in the study of high-temperature superconductors [69].
-On the other hand, high magnetic field experiments on materials with a two-dimensional structure, which can be described by the Heisenberg antiferromagnetic model in frustrated lattices, have revealed novel phases as plateaus and jumps in the magnetization curves [70] and might be useful for quantum computations.
-Among the many different techniques that have been used to study such systems, the generalization of the celebrated Jordan-Wigner transformation [71] to two spatial dimensions [72] has some appealing features.
-It allows one to write the spin Hamiltonian completely in terms of spinless fermions in such a way that the $S = \frac{1}{2}$ single-particle constraint is automatically satisfied due to the Pauli principle, while the magnetic field enters as the chemical potential for the Jordan-Wigner fermions.
-This method has been applied to study the XXZ Heisenberg antiferromagnet [73-75].
+Quantum spin systems in two dimensional lattices have been the subject of intense research, mainly motivated by their possible relevance in the study of high temperature superconductors [68].
+On the other hand, high magnetic field experiments on materials with a two-dimensional structure which can be described by the Heisenberg antiferromagnetic model in frustrated lattices have revealed novel phases as plateau and jumps in the magnetization curves [69] and might be useful for quantum computing.
+Among the many different techniques that have been used to study such systems, the generalization of the celebrated Jordan-Wigner transformation [70] to two spatial dimensions [71] has some appealing features.
+It allows one to write the spin Hamiltonian completely in terms of spineless fermions in such a way that the S = 1/2 single particle constraint is automatically satisfied due to the Pauli principle, while the magnetic field enters as the chemical potential for the Jordan-Wigner fermions.
+This method has been applied to study the XXZ Heisenberg antiferromagnet[72-74].

-For this case one can use the Jordan-Wigner transformation since it is a generalization of the well-known transformation in one dimension that we have used in previous sections.
-The Jordan-Wigner transformation is exact but the resulting Hamiltonian is highly nonlocal and some kind of approximation is necessary to proceed.
-One can use numerical methods such as Monte Carlo and variational approach to deal with the transformed Hamiltonian.
-This will allow us to explore the ground state of two-dimensional lattice spin $\frac{1}{2}$ systems, in a way that could be applied to arbitrary lattice topologies.
-The method can also be used in the presence of an external magnetic field, at finite temperature, and can even be applied to disordered systems.
-Once this is solved and we have the density matrix, we can follow the previous procedure to examine the entanglement as the parameters of external magnetic field, temperature, lattice topologies, and impurities vary.
+For this case one can use the Jordan-Wigner transformation since it is a generalization of the well known transformation in one-dimensional we have used in previous sections.
+The Jordan-Wigner transformation is exact but the resulting Hamiltonian is highly non-local and some kind of approximation is necessary to proceed.
+One can use numerical methods such as Monte-Carlo and variational approach to deal with the transformed Hamiltonian.
+This will allow us for exploring the ground state of two-dimensional lattice spin 1/2 systems, in a way that could be applied to arbitrary lattice topologies.
+The method can also be used in the presence of an external magnetic field, at finite temperature and even be applied to disordered systems.
+Once this solved and we have the density matrix, we can follow the previous procedure to examine the entanglement as the parameters: external magnetic field, temperature, lattice topologies, impurities varies.